2017 24 Hours of Le Mans: Practice

 Practice was held on 14 June, with all 60 cars on the circuit for four hours in hot and sunny weather.
 Toyota led from the start once again, with Nicolas Lapierre setting the early pace and leading for most of the session until Bamber went faster.
-Kobayashi improved until Jani's lap of 3 minutes 20.362 seconds with five minutes remaining led the session.
-Alex Lynn's No. 26 G-Drive Racing car led LMP2 with less than forty minutes left, with a 3-minute 30.363-second lap from Nelson Piquet Jr.'s No. 13 Rebellion.
+Kobayashi improved until Jani's lap of 3:20.362 seconds with five minutes remaining led the session.
+Alex Lynn's No. 26 G-Drive Racing car led LMP2 with less than 40 minutes left, with a 3:30.363 lap from Nelson Piquet Jr.'s No. 13 Rebellion.
 Bruno Senna's sister No. 31 Rebellion was third.
-LMGTE Pro was led by Aston Martins and Corvettes from the start until Bird's No. 71 AF Corse Ferrari lapped fastest at 3 minutes 54.832 seconds.
+LMGTE Pro was led by Aston Martins and Corvettes from the start until Bird's No. 71 AF Corse Ferrari lapped fastest at 3:54.832.
 Darren Turner's No. 97 Aston Martin, and James Calado's second AF Corse car were second and third, respectively.
 Over three DH Racing Ferraris, Lamy's No. 98 Aston Martin was the fastest LMGTE Am car.
 After Christian Philippon's Larbre Compétition Corvette left the Porsche Curves off the track and hit the tyre barrier, the safety cars were needed for 75 minutes.
-Stephane Lemeret's No. 88 Proton Porsche scraped a barrier through the Porsche Curves, but continued to the pit lane for repairs.
+Stéphane Lémeret's No. 88 Proton Porsche scraped a barrier through the Porsche Curves, but continued to the pit lane for repairs.
 Roberto Lacorte slid the Cetilar Villorba Corse Dallara into the Mulsanne corner gravel trap and abandoned the car.